 Fort Lewis College offers free COVID-19 testing for all students and employees.
-Vaccinated individuals only need to test for COVID-19 if symptomatic.
-FLC is requiring unvaccinated individuals to take a rapid COVID-19 test prior to engaging in person for Fall 2021.
-Unvaccinated individuals will also be required to test weekly for COVID-19 until they are fully vaccinated or if they have an exemption from the COVID-19 vaccine requirement.
-Anyone requesting a test due to experiencing symptoms, or exposure to someone who tested positive, should remain in quarantine until test results are confirmed.
-The testing site is located at the FLC Stadium Parking Lot and will be open Monday-Friday from 7 a.m. to 12 p.m., and Saturday, 8 a.m. to 12 p.m. through the fall.
+Individuals who are unvaccinated will be required to test for COVID-19 if symptomatic.
+FLC is requiring unvaccinated individuals to provide proof of a negative COVID test prior to engaging in person for Spring 2022.
+Unvaccinated individuals and those who are requesting exemption from the booster shot, will also be required to test weekly for COVID-19 until they are fully vaccinated and boosted or if they have an exemption from the COVID-19 vaccine requirement

 Register for testing